panoptesDev/Safecoin/docs/src/running-validator/validator-stake.md

 ## Create Stake Keypair

 If you haven’t already done so, create a staking keypair.
-If you have completed this step, you should see the “validator-stake-keypair.json” in your Solana runtime directory.
+If you have completed this step, you should see the “validator-stake-keypair.json” in your Safecoin runtime directory.

 ```bash